xansaul/django-tools/README.md

 ## Requirements

+- Windows or Linux
+  - For Linux, `sh` (shell) environment is required.
 - Python 3 or later
 - Rust 🦀 (Optional: Required only if you want to compile or modify the project)